CortlandtW/Tableau-Acumatica-Connectors/do-it-yourself/README.md

    1.2.
 Select a Tableau Desktop version to download (we recommend downloading the latest version).
    1.3.
 Download and run the Tableau installer.
    1.4.
 MORE STUFF missing HERE
-1. On the `OData` prompt
+1. At the `OData` prompt
   - enter the `Server` name (Acumatica OData Feed URL - see the last step in section 1 above)
   - enter the name of the first GI using the following format: https://abcorp.acumatica.com/odata/abcorp/AR-Invoices%20and%20Memos/.
   - Notes:
     + A forward slash was added before and after the the GI name.
     + Spaces have been replaced by "%20".
-1. Select `Authentication = Username and Password`
+3. Select `Authentication = Username and Password`
 1. Enter your credentials
 1. Click `Sign In`.
    - Validation may take several seconds.
    - Once validatated You should  see a list of field names from your GI listed in Tableau.
 1. Click the `Sheet 1` tab at the bottom of the page.
-   -  This will trigger the data import process from Acumatica which might take a while depending on the size of GI's dataset.
-At the end of this process, you will see a snapshot of your GI's data, extracted into Tableau.
+    +  Clicking the tab will trigger the data import process from Acumatica.
+The process might take a while depending on the size of GI's dataset.
+    + At the end of the import process you will see a snapshot of your GI's data, extracted into Tableau.
 ~~- You'll now see a blank Sheet 1 with your GI information on the left Data panel.~~
-1. Click `File > Save`.
+7. Click `File > Save`.

 ##### NOTES:
 - `File > Save` saves a Tableau workbook for future use.